 We also support master’s programmes, including the MA Human Rights and Social Justice programme run by the AUA.
 This support involves education, research, and outreach activities.
 Our support draws upon experience gained through co-organising the Master’s programme in International Human Rights Law taught at Lund university since 1991, as well as our experience supporting MA programmes worldwide.
 We also conduct assessments of master’s programmes’ curricula on human rights, as well as provide guidance on how to improve the content and structure of human rights programmes.

-Together with AUA and YSU we have also explored how Clinical Legal Education initiatives can be developed further at both universities, to increase access to justice for vulnerable groups in society.
+Together with Armenian academic institutions we have also explored how Clinical Legal Education initiatives can be developed further at Armenian universities, to equip students with practical skills and increase access to justice for vulnerable groups in society.
+Regular meetings bringing together representatives from Armenian legal clinics are organised for peer exchange and discussions with international experts and practitioners in the field.

 On November 1 2023 the American University of Armenia hosted Hanna Johnsson, the director of the RWI Yerevan office.
 The lecture was delivered within the AUA’s undergraduate course on Introduction o Human Rights.